-Chemotherapy treatment plans may use a single drug or a combination (or "cocktail") of drugs that can be delivered in more than one way.
+Chemotherapy (chemo) treatment plans may use a single medication or a combination (or "cocktail") of medications that can be delivered in more than one way.
 You may receive chemo in one or more of the following forms:

 - Injection.
 Types of injection include: